sunrise201238-sys/Game/README.md

 ## Installing Dependencies

-> **Note:** The repository ships with a root `.npmrc` that pins the public npm registry and disables funding/audit prompts so `npm ci --workspaces` behaves consistently across CI and Render.
+> **Note:** The repository ships with a root `.npmrc` that pins the public npm registry and disables funding/audit prompts. `npm run bootstrap` attempts `npm ci --workspaces` first and automatically falls back to `npm install --workspaces` when the lock file drifts, so you are never blocked by the "package.json and package-lock.json are out of sync" error.

 ```bash
 npm run bootstrap